The Best Things to Do in Melnik, Bulgaria

 Just seven kilometers north past the center of Melnik town, is Rozhen Monastery, the largest monastery in the Pirin Mountains.

-This majestic monastery seats in the peaceful natural area of the Melnik Pyramids.
-It is one of the few well preserved medieval monasteries in Bulgaria.
+This majestic monastery sits in the peaceful natural area of the Melnik Pyramids.
+It is one of the few well-preserved medieval monasteries in Bulgaria.

 As it is still a working monastery, be sure to dress appropriately and remain quiet while visiting.